IO-Design-Team/hive_ce/hive/README.md

 4. Follow the above instructions to set up a `GenerateAdapters` annotation for all your model classes.
 Type IDs will be generated according to the order of the classes in the annotation.
 5. Make any necessary modifications to `hive_schema.yaml` so that the new TypeAdapters match the old ones.
 Ensure that `nextTypeId` and the `nextIndex` fields are correct.

 The generator will not react to manual changes to the schema file.
-You must delete `hive_adapters.hive.dart` to force regeneration.
+You must delete `hive_adapters.g.dart` to force regeneration.

 ### Explicitly defining HiveTypes